"An Endless Stream of AI Slop": How Developers Discuss the Burden of AI-Assisted Software Development: Discussion

-\textbf{For team leads and organizations.} The structural drivers identified in our analysis indicate that the production of low-quality, high-volume contributions is closely tied to existing incentive structures.
-Organizations should reconsider evaluation criteria that emphasize output volume and instead incorporate measures that reflect downstream cost, such as review effort, defect rates, and rework.
-Developers should be able to exercise judgment in when and how to use AI tools, which reduces the risk of management-driven adoption producing unchecked volumes of low-quality output (\texttt{mandated-ai-adoption}).
-Teams should require contributors to understand and explain their changes, supported by practices such as PR size limits and code walkthroughs (\texttt{developer-accountability}, \texttt{slop-mitigations}).
+\textbf{For team leads and organizations.} The structural drivers tie low-quality, high-volume contributions to existing incentives.
+Organizations should reconsider evaluation criteria that reward output volume and instead weigh downstream cost, such as review effort, defect rates, and rework.
+Letting developers judge when and how to use AI reduces management-driven adoption that produces unchecked low-quality output (\texttt{mandated-ai-adoption}).
+Teams should require contributors to understand and explain their changes, via PR size limits and code walkthroughs (\texttt{developer-accountability}, \texttt{slop-mitigations}).

-\textbf{For educators.} Comprehension gaps in AI-assisted work (\texttt{producer-comprehension-gap}) suggest that correctness alone is insufficient as an indicator of competence.
-Assessments should require students to demonstrate understanding through formats that cannot be delegated to AI, such as oral examinations, live coding, or in-person walkthroughs.
-The \texttt{skill-atrophy} code in our data supports restricting AI tool use in early coursework so that students build foundational skills before outsourcing them.
+\textbf{For educators.} Comprehension gaps (\texttt{producer-comprehension-gap}) suggest that correctness alone does not indicate competence.
+Assessments should require understanding through formats AI cannot deliver, such as oral exams, live coding, or in-person walkthroughs.
+The \texttt{skill-atrophy} code supports restricting AI use in early coursework so students build foundational skills first.